Our professional strategy

 - Internet mediation may require a fixed appointment time when both parties are available to exchange messages with the mediator or confer in a telecon.
 In that situation, the parties might get bored by inactivity and soon feel imprisoned while waiting for the next call.

 - A conflict party might just be impossibly busy.
 We might hear the question: “Have we time to fix a refreshment or stretch our legs?”
 “Maybe we can just make a few short calls?”
 People do.
 The result is that the procedure gets extended unreasonably, while we all wait for the “short call” to be over.
-The mediator has ways to avoid that, but it is still an issue.

 Up close and personal